 The program of PhD in Mechanical Engineering (DEM) was first offered in the academic year 2008/2009 and awards the degree of Doctor of Engineering Mechanics with the approval of the doctoral thesis.
-The typical duration is 3 years at full time (180 ECTS), corresponding the first year to the curricular component (Doctoral Course) and the next 2 years to the research and the thesis development component.
+The typical duration is 3 years at full time (180 ECTS), with only 3 ECTS of the curricular component.

 Day and tutorial system

-To be admitted in the doctoral program, the candidate must meet the conditions established by national legislation, by UNL’s and FCT NOVA’s regulation, and meet at least one of the following conditions:
+To be admitted in the doctoral program, the candidate must meet the conditions established by national legislation, by UNL’s and NOVA FCT’s regulation, and meet at least one of the following conditions:

 a) Hold a master's degree, or legal equivalent, obtained at a national or foreign institution in the field of Engineering or in an area recognized as suitable by the Scientific Committee of the program.
 The candidate should have a minimum final grade of fourteen values (or equivalent in ECTS scale) in these study cycles;

-b) Have an undergraduate degree and hold a particularly relevant academic or scientific curriculum that is recognized as such by FCT NOVA’s Scientific Council thus attesting the capacity to accomplish this study cycle;
+b) Have an undergraduate degree and hold a particularly relevant academic or scientific curriculum that is recognized as such by NOVA FCT’s Scientific Council thus attesting the capacity to accomplish this study cycle;

-c) Hold an academic, scientific or professional curriculum that is recognized by FCT NOVA’s Scientific Council as attesting the capacity to accomplish the PhD.
+c) Hold an academic, scientific or professional curriculum that is recognized by NOVA FCT’s Scientific Council as attesting the capacity to accomplish the PhD.

 2. Recognition referred to in subparagraphs b) and c) of paragraph 1 of this Article: